SpectralCascade/Ossium/README.md

 # About Ossium
 Ossium is a bare-bones 2D game engine being built in C++ with SDL 2 and Box2D.
-I'm developing this project because I want to learn how to create a highly crossplatform, lightweight 2D game engine with minimal dependencies and use it for other future projects.
+I'm developing this project because I want to learn how to create a highly crossplatform, lightweight 2D game engine with minimal dependencies and use it for other personal projects.

 # Features
 * Low number of dependencies (SDL 2 with a few small extension libraries and Box2D for physics)